Danappelxx/SwiftMongoDB/README.md

 Any and all help is very welcome!
 Feel free to fork and submit a pull request - I will almost certainly merge it.

 You should start by looking at the [trello board](https://trello.com/b/FT2OCCjQ/swiftmongodb) and see if there's anything you want to implement there.
 You can also create feature requests.

+There's also a test suite included in the xcode project - so far the coverage isn't too good but it will get better, I promise.